New Fairfield, Connecticut

 New Fairfield is a town in Fairfield County, Connecticut, United States.
 The population was 13,579 at the 2020 census.
 New Fairfield is one of five towns that surround Candlewood Lake, the largest lake in Connecticut.
 The town is located 55 mi northeast of New York City, making it part of the New York metropolitan area.
+The town is part of the Western Connecticut Planning Region.

 History

 In pre-colonial times, the indigenous people of New Fairfield were part of an alliance of tribes that extended from the source of the Housatonic to the sea.

 In 1724, colonial settlers from Fairfield, Connecticut, received approval from the General Assembly of the Colony of Connecticut to establish a new township.
 According to one account, they negotiated with Chief Squantz of the Schaghticoke tribe of Algonquian lineage.
 Alternatively, it is told that they did not negotiate with Chief Squantz because he moved to the north end of Squantz Pond land area and refused to "sell" the township of New Fairfield.
 They returned in the Spring of 1725, but found that Chief Squantz had died during the winter.
 His four sons and heirs refused to sign the deeds.
 It was not until four years later that the white men called "The Proprietors" finally got the drawn marks of several other native people who may not have had authority to sell the land.
 They "purchased" a 31,000 acre tract of land that is now New Fairfield and Sherman, for the equivalent of about 300 dollars, and on April 24, 1729, the deed was recorded on May 9, 1729, and is now deposited in the archives of the state capital in Hartford, Connecticut.

 Settlers originally spelled the town as "Newfairfield".
 It started as a very small farming community, and was not incorporated as a town until 1740.
-The town of Sherman separated from New Fairfield in 1862, as the size of the combined towns made it difficult to travel to church.
+The town of Sherman separated from New Fairfield in 1802, as the size of the combined towns made it difficult to travel to church.

 In 1926, Connecticut Light and Power (CL&P) began construction on Candlewood Lake, considered by many to be an engineering wonder.
 CL&P flooded the valley to control the water flow from the Housatonic and Rocky Rivers and produce hydroelectric power for the region.
 Candlewood Lake was named for the Native American practice of using stripped wood from pine trees as kindling for fire.
 The lake shares its shores with the towns of New Fairfield, Sherman, New Milford, Brookfield, and Danbury.

 New Fairfield was home to the Candlewood Playhouse, a 650-seat summer stock theater run by the Gateway Playhouse, currently operating in Bellport, New York.
-The land once occupied by it is now a Stop and Shop supermarket.
+The land once occupied by it is now a Stop & Shop supermarket.